robertdebock/ansible-role-python_pip/README.md

 Requirements
 ------------

-For Red Hat or CentOS systems this role required the EPEL repository to be available on RHEL/CentOS. robertdebock.epel can be used for that.
+For Red Hat or CentOS systems this role required the EPEL repository to be available on RHEL/CentOS. robertdebock.ansible-role-epel can be used for that.
 Other systems typically have the required packages in their repositories.
-Adding the dependency robertdebock.epel only installs EPEL to Red Hat and CentOS systems, others will be skipped.
+Adding the dependency robertdebock.ansible-role-epel only installs EPEL to Red Hat and CentOS systems, others will be skipped.

 Role Variables
 --------------